holmesha/motiondetection_telegram/README.md

 ---

 ## License
 This project is open-source and can be used and modified freely.
-Attribution is appreciated but not required. 🚀
+Attribution is appreciated! 🚀